groupserver/buildout/docs/groupserver-install.rst

 ``zope_host``.

-The ``zope_host`` and ``zope_port`` are probably correct for a simple test-system.
+The ``zope_host`` and ``zope_port`` are probably correct for a simple test-system, or if you are going to proxy GroupServer (see :doc:`proxy-configure`).
 However, for security we recommend you change the name and password of the Zope administrator.

 ``zope_host``
   The name of the host that will run Zope.
-It defaults to the local machine (``localhost``) — which is fine if you are testing on your local desktop Ubuntu box.
-You can also set this to the **IP address** of the host machine, which is more universally useful.
+It defaults to the local machine (``127.0.0.1``).

 ``zope_port``
   The IP port that Zope will listen to.
 It defaults to ``8080``, and it recommended that you leave this value as-is, unless another service is running on port 8080.
-(Zope will have to run as ``root`` to use port 80, and this is discouraged; to use port 80 see :doc:`proxy-configure`.)
+(Zope will have to run as ``root`` to use port 80, and this is discouraged; to use port 80 you will need to *proxy* GroupServer, see :doc:`proxy-configure`.)

 ``zope_admin``
   The name of the user who will administer Zope.
 This is used to